Can you help strengthen our long term future and build better lives through heritage?

 Make a donation – you can donate online.
 When we re-open our attractions, you will also be able to donate by phone.

-Buy tickets for a future visit – you can book now for future visits to DIG and our other attractions, and we’ll guarantee a refund or rebooking if we aren’t open on that date.
+Buy tickets for a future visit – you can book now for future visits to DIG and our other attractions, and we’ll guarantee a rebooking if we aren’t open on that date.

 Who is York Archaeological Trust?